 Several approaches have been proposed to utilize the SM concept in engineering modeling.
-SM-based modeling makes use of both the coarse model and the available mapping between the two spaces.
-We review three principal approaches: Space Derivative Mapping (SDM) [41], Generalized Space Mapping (GSM) [42] and Space Mapping-based Neuromodeling (SMN) [43, 44].
+SMbased modeling makes use of both the coarse model and the available mapping between the two spaces.
+We review three principal approaches: Space Derivative Mapping (SDM) (Bakr et al., 1999a), Generalized Space Mapping (GSM) (Bandler et al., 1999c) and Space Mapping-based Neuromodeling (SMN) (Bandler et al., 1999d, 1999e).

-We start by reviewing some concepts and definitions relevant to engineering device and system optimization in Section II.
-The basic concept of SM optimization in discussed in Section III.
-The original SM optimization algorithm is discussed in Section IV.
-Section V addresses the ASM optimization algorithm along with two variant algorithms.
-Different approaches for improving the uniqueness of the parameter extraction procedure are also reviewed in Section V. TRASM and HASM are discussed in Sections VI and VII, respectively.
+We start by reviewing some concepts and definitions relevant to engineering device and system optimization in Section 2.
+The basic concept of SM optimization in discussed in Section 3.
+The original SM optimization algorithm is discussed in Section 4.
+Section 5 addresses the ASM optimization algorithm along with two variant algorithms.
+Different approaches for improving the uniqueness of the parameter extraction procedure are also reviewed in Section 5.
+TRASM and HASM are discussed in Sections 6 and 7, respectively.

-We also give a brief review of recent developments in SM-based modeling approaches in Section VIII.
-Open points of research in SM are discussed in Section IX.
-Finally, the conclusions are given in Section X.
+We also give a brief review of recent developments in SM-based modeling approaches in Section 8.
+Open points of research in SM are discussed in Section 9.
+Finally, the conclusions are given in Section 10.

-II.
-SYSTEM OPTIMIZATION: SOME CONCEPTS AND DEFINITIONS
+2. SYSTEM OPTIMIZATION: SOME CONCEPTS AND DEFINITIONS

 The physical system under consideration can be an electrical network, an electronic device, and so on.
 The performance of the system is described in terms of some measurable quantities.
 We denote these measurable quantities as the system response functions.
-The response functions are manipulated by adjusting certain designable parameters of the system.
+The response functions depend on a set of system variables.
+We utilize the engineering notation "system parameters" to denote these variables.
+The response functions are manipulated by changing some of the system parameters.
+In other words, these parameters are selected as optimization variables.
+We denote these variables as the "designable parameters".
 For example, the electrical response of a microstrip line can be adjusted by changing the physical width and length of the strip.
 Usually, some or all physical parameters are selected as designable parameters and thus can be optimized.
-We denote the vector of designable parameters by \mathbf{x} .
+We denote the vector of designable parameters by $\mathbf{x} \in \mathfrak{R}^n$.

-Each response function is also dependent on some other independent parameters, such as frequency, time and temperature [45].
-In some cases we are confronted with response functions that are dependent on a number of independent parameters.
-We denote the ith response function by $R^{i}(\mathbf{x}, \boldsymbol{\xi}{i})$, i=1, 2, ..., N{R} , where $\boldsymbol{\xi}{i}$ is the vector of associated independent parameters.
+Each response function relies also on some other variables, such as frequency, time and temperature.
+These variables are not usually selected as optimizable parameters.
+Here, we utilize the engineering notation, "independent parameters" (Bandler and Chen, 1988a) to denote these variables.
+We denote the ith response function by $R^{i}(\mathbf{x}, \xi{i})$, i=1, 2, ..., N{R} , where ξ{i} is the vector of associated independent parameters.

 The desired performance of the system is expressed by a set of specifications.
-These specifications represent constraints on the responses that are functions of some of the independent parameters.
-In practice, only a discrete set of samples of the independent parameters is considered [45, 46].
-Satisfying the specifications at these sampled values implies satisfying them almost everywhere.
+These specifications represent constraints on the responses.
+They are functions of a set of the independent parameters.
+In practice, only a suitable discrete set of samples of the independent parameters is considered (Bandler and Chen, 1988a; Bandler and Rizk, 1979).
+Satisfying the specifications at these sampled values typically implies satisfying them for other values of the independent parameters.

 Let μ_i be the number of discrete samples of the ith response.
-We define $\mathbf{R} \in \mathfrak{R}^{m \times l}$ as the vector of sampled response functions.
-The kth component of \mathbf{R} is given by where $k = \sum{p=1}^{i-1} \mu_p + j$ for $i = 1, 2, ..., N_R$ and $j=1, 2, ..., \mu_i$.
+We define $\mathbf{R} \in \Re^m$ as the vector of sampled response functions.
+The kth component of R is given by where $k = \sum{p=1}^{i-1} \mu_p + j$ for $i = 1, 2, ..., N_R$ and $j=1, 2, ..., \mu_i$.
 Here ξ_i^j is the jth sample of ξ_i and m is the total number of sampled response functions.

-$$R{k} = R^{i}(\mathbf{x}, \boldsymbol{\xi}{i}^{j}) \tag{1}$$
+$$R_k = R^i(\mathbf{x}, \boldsymbol{\xi}i^j) \tag{1}$$